Transparency International: Other key products

+Sexual corruption

+Since 2023, Transparency International has resolved to combat sexual corruption or sextortion, which occurs "when a person abuses their power to obtain sex or acts of a sexual nature in exchange for a service or benefit that is connected to the entrusted authority", and mostly affects women and girls.
+The issue has, for example, been linked to access to higher education in Rwanda, and to education and policing services in Ireland and Northern Ireland.

 The movement

 Transparency International consists of chapters – locally established, independent organizations – that address corruption in their respective countries.
-In Transparency International, the collective of chapters is referred to as "The Movement".
+In Transparency International, the collective of chapters is referred to as The Movement.
 As chapters are staffed with local experts they are ideally placed to determine the priorities and approaches best suited to tackling corruption in their countries.
 This work ranges from visiting rural communities to provide free legal support to advising their government on policy reform.
 From small bribes to large-scale looting, corruption differs from country to country.
 Corruption does however not stop at national borders.
-The chapters play a crucial role in shaping its collective work and realising its regional and global goals.
-The ambition is for chapters to be self funded and autonomous.
-Correspondingly, the Secretariat in Berlin is called a Secretariat to differentiate it from a Headquarter.
+The chapters play a crucial role in shaping its collective work and realizing its regional and global goals.
+The ambition is for chapters to be self-funded and autonomous.
+Correspondingly, the Secretariat in Berlin is called a secretariat to differentiate it from a headquarters.